sinisabubonja/Calculator/README.md

 # Calculator
 Python, ttk, tkinter, sly / Calculator Desktop App

-This Calculator app is part of my portfolio.

 Run the following commands in your terminal to run this Python application:

 git clone https://github.com/sinisabubonja/calculator.git <br/>